coredns/coredns.io/content/manual/configuration.md

 > `-dns.port` option.

-Specifying a Server Block with a zone that is already assigned to a server *and* running it on the same port is an error:
+Specifying a Server Block with a zone that is already assigned to a server *and* running it on the same port is an error.
+This Corefile will generate an error on startup:

 ~~~ corefile
 .:1054 {